-Personal loans are offered by a wide range of online lenders, banks, and credit unions, and can be used for a variety of needs, from funding a large expense to consolidating debt.
-Borrowers with a good to excellent credit score have the best options when shopping for a personal loan, which means they are more likely to get approved and find a low interest rate.
-But that doesn’t mean applicants with fair-to-low credit scores can’t get a personal loan.
+Personal loans are offered by online lenders, banks and credit unions, and they can be used for a variety of needs, from funding a large expense to consolidating debt.
+Borrowers with a good to excellent credit score are the most likely to get approved and find a low interest rate.
+But that doesn’t mean that applicants with fair to low credit scores can’t get personal loans.

 How do home equity loans work?